moritzboeker/ros-pwm-pca9685/README.md

 # ROS2 driver for NXP Semiconductor PCA9685 I2C PWM chip
-This is a ROS2 port of https://github.com/dheera/ros-pwm-pca9685
+This is a ROS2 port of https://github.com/dheera/ros-pwm-pca9685 and https://github.com/BrettRD/ros-pwm-pca9685:ros2

 This is a ROS node for the PCA9685.
 The chip is notably used in the following products: